johnalam/F5-iRules-LX-MSSQL/README.md

      Note: you will need to click the "Reload from Workspace" in these cases:
        Any time you make a change to the wrokspace.
        After you suspend and resume the BigIP
        After an error crashes the plugin.

+The demo receives a username and return a group affiliation from the database records.

-To test your install, browse to the IP address of your virtual.
+To test your install using LTM only, attach the irule named "mssql.tcl" to the virtual server.
+Browse to the IP address of your virtual.
 If prompted to enter a username, enter user1 or user2 , or user3.
 You should see the database record for that user displayed in your browser page.

+When testing with APM, use the iRule named "mssql-apm" and add an event in the VPE policy.
+The event is ACCESS_POLICY_AGENT_EVENT.
+This policy event will triger the irule.
+Rather than displaying the results in the browser, the irule returns an APM variable which you can use in subsequest Agents within the VPE.
+Here is the variable name: session.logon.last.group.